home scroll deno

 Answer:

-"The keras.utils.get_file function downloads a file from a specified URL if it is not already present in the
+"The keras.utils.get_file function downloads a file from a specified URL if it is not already present in the local cache.

 By default, the file is saved to the directory ~/.keras/datasets/"